birdbathDWD/PyBathHail/README.md

 Exact version numbers of the Python packages used for developing `pybathhail` modules are listed in `setup.py`.
 Other versions, especially much newer versions, can cause compatibility issues, particularly due to the many changes in `NumPy` and `pandas` between different version numbers.
 Therefore, it may be best to create a virtual environment with the exact versions of Python packages listed in 'setup.py' and then run the *PyBathHail* postprocessing analysis inside this Python environment.
 ### Installation
 The `pybathhail` Python package can be installed by downloading the *PyBathHail* repository and running `pip install .`, for example.
-But to preserve flexibility and avoid (some) compatibility issues, it is best to run the retrieval inside the downloaded repository structure, i.e., without prior installation of the Python package.
+But to preserve flexibility and avoid (some) compatibility issues, it is best to run the retrieval inside the downloaded repository structure, i.e., without prior installation.
 ## Usage
 All retrieval and analysis methods are collected in the `pybathhail` directory.
 The retrieval can be executed by running `hail_retrieval.py` with the desired retrieval settings selected in `hail_config.yaml` (and radar signal postprocessing settings in `postprocessing_config.yaml`, if needed/desired).